-If it features so many benefits, why not introduce it to your sourdough baking.
+If it features so many benefits, why not introduce it to your sourdough baking?
 It will surely increase the nutrition and flavor of your sourdough bread.
-The savor of wheat flour is due to its various flavors, including sweet, nutty, grassy, and slightly bitter taste.
+The savor of wheat flour is due to its various flavors, including sweet, nutty, grassy, and slightly bitter tastes.

 The mere thought of its lavish taste has watered my mouth.
 If you want to taste this palatable recipe, get ready.
 In this write-up, I will be describing the recipe for whole wheat sourdough bread.